nichess-game/nichess-game.github.io/docs/rst/units.rst

 Pawn
 ****

-HealthPoints: 300
+Health points: 300

-AbilityPoints: 30
+Ability points: 30

-Ability: Create/destroy a Wall(their own or enemy's).
+Ability:

+1) If used on an empty square: Creates a Wall.

+2) If used on a square occupied by a Wall: Destroys the Wall.

+3) If used on an enemy unit: Single target damage.

 Movement range: